EinSteini/CSPlugins/README.md

 ## DontMiss (standalone)
 A mode where every player can only miss a certain amount of bullets.
 For every missed bullet the responsible player loses a certain amount of health and a certain amount of points depending on the weapon's chest damage from 500 units.
 The player loses a third of this damage in health and a tenth of this damage in points.
-If a player reaches 0 points, he instantly dies and will also do so at the start of each round, thus he is rendered useless until the end of the round.
+If a player reaches 0 points, they instantly dies and will also do so at the start of each round, thus they are rendered useless until the end of the match.

 Command `dontmiss x`, where x is the amount of points one player gets in the beginning of the round.
 This command can be seen in action on [YouTube](https://youtu.be/TKBtF15Ht8c "DontMiss on YT (German)").